eiro/eiro.github.com/_posts/2013-01-14-first-post.md

 ---
 {% include JB/setup %}

-Today is my 37th birthday: i left linkfluence just one year ago [Linkfluence](http://linkfluence.net) and the world ended few weeks ago. well … i'm in a pretty good shape.
+Today is my 37th birthday: i left [Linkfluence](http://linkfluence.net) just one year ago and the world ended few weeks ago. well … i survived and i'm in a pretty good shape.

 I miss linkfluence a lot!
-Not only the geek factor (they all are clever people working on an awesome project) but the high quality management based on respect and confidence.
+Not only the geek factor (i had greet time working on awesome project and partying with those clever people) but the high quality management based on respect and confidence.
 They deserve their success and i'm really gratefull to Camille (the CTO) to had give me the chance to be a part of it.

-Now i'm back to the [Strasbourg University](http://unistra.fr), working on exciting related to data integration, library sciences and management of huge information systems.
+Now i'm back to the [Strasbourg University](http://unistra.fr), working on exciting stuff related to data integration, library sciences and management of huge information systems.
 I developped [MARC::MIR](https://metacpan.org/release/marc-mir) and